-1. First Aid Kits/Automated External Defibrillator
+1. First Aid Kits/ Automated External Defibrillator

 A basic first aid kit should be available in each building.
 First aid kits will include physician-approved supplies suitable for medical emergencies that can be reasonably anticipated at Transylvania University.
 Suitable contents for first aid kits include sterile bandages, tape, scissors, ice packs, plastic gloves, and a mouth-to-mouth breathing tube.
 Aspirin or other oral medications, ointments or creams, eye drops, antiseptic solutions, or inhalants are not recommended in first aid kits.
 Inform employees of the location of first aid kits.
 Inventory supplies and restock items as necessary.
-The University currently has Ten Automated External Defibrillators (AED) and they are located in the following locations - Beck Center Fitness, Beck Center Performance Floor, Marquard Field, Forrer Hall DPS Office, Athletic Complex 4th St., Hall Field Concession Stand, MFA-Administrators Office Room 108, Campus Center Hallway by gym, Thomas Field and the Henry St. Warehouse.
+The University currently has nine Automated External Defibrillators (AED) and they are located in the following locations - Beck Center Fitness, Beck Center Performance Floor, Marquard Field, Forrer Hall DPS Office, Athletic Complex 4th St., Hall Field Concession Stand, MFA-Administrators Office Room 108, Campus Center Hallway by gym, and Thomas Field.